 Find deals on pears.

 Cranberries are in season and available from October to December, making them an essential ingredient in our favorite holiday dishes.
 Who can resist fresh, homemade cranberry sauce?

 Cabbage is harvested from fall to winter.
 The cooler the weather, the sweeter the cabbage will be, which makes it an excellent ingredient to include in your favorite soups and rolls to keep you warm.

 Yes, these cruciferous vegetables have a season, and it’s between fall and spring.
 Not only will you see a price decrease on broccoli and cauliflower, but you’ll notice that they’ll taste sweeter as a result of being harvested in cooler months.

 Eggplant season starts in the late summer and continues through October, so get ready to make eggplant parmesan, Baba Ganoush, and more.
 Did you know that eggplants are actually berries, which makes them fruit?

 Unlike delicate summer lettuce, greens such as kale, collard greens, and chard will thrive in cooler months and are ideal for cooking.
 Although they’re available year-round, they’re sweeter when harvested in cooler weather, so stock up on these delicious veggies.

 From Italian cuisine to Korean dishes, garlic is an essential seasoning that we just can’t live without!
 Garlic is freshest at the end of the summer through fall.

 Find deals on garlic.

 Ready to add these seasonal favorites to your fall dishes?
-Go to the Flipp app to find these and more ingredients on sale, and check out these other great tips on how to save money on your weekly grocery haul.
+Go to the Flipp app to find these and more ingredients on sale.